mattbellis/PHYS-3330/raw-content/lab5new-raw.md

     -    <span style="color: blue;">-15V Blue</span>

     -    Use other colors for any other connections which aren't to $\pm$ power or ground

 5. Connect capacitors between the power pin(s) of the IC (as close to the pin as possible as in Figure @fig:power-example) to ground.
 These are called decoupling or bypass capacitors and are critical for maintaining constant voltage at the pin as the current needs change.
 Use nice, big polarized (electrolytic) capacitors ($>1\ \mu\text{F}$) so that they're able to collect enough charge to deliver the necessary current when needed.

 6. Measure all your passive elements (resistors, capacitors, inductors, diodes) before putting them in the circuits; trying to measure while they are plugged into the breadboard can lead to mistakes.

 7. Always have a diagram of your circuit with pin numbers labeled (like the left side of Figure @fig:pin-diagram).

 8. Make sure any polarized (electrolytic) capacitors are oriented such that the higher voltage is applied to the correct lead of the capacitor.
 Remember: **ground** is a ***HIGHER*** voltage than $-15\ \text{V}$.
 Getting this backward will cause the capacitor to explode: this is loud, smelly, and a bit embarrassing.

 9. Wires that your signal go through should be kept short and compact.
 This minimizes the parasitic inductance and capacitance and will better preserve the signal.
 Don't put your signals into the long columns running down the breadboard.

-9. Don't make any connections that cross over the top of the IC (like the feedback connection for an op-amp); instead, go around the IC.
+10. Don't make any connections that cross over the top of the IC (like the feedback connection for an op-amp); instead, go around the IC.

     1. This makes it so you can pull out the IC without disturbing the rest of the circuit.

     2. This helps ensure magnetic fields generated by the current in the wire don't interact with the inner workings of the IC.

-10. Compare your physical circuit to the diagram before connecting the power supply (especially polarized capacitor orientations).
+11. Compare your physical circuit to the diagram before connecting the power supply (especially polarized capacitor orientations).

 # Lab activities

 ## Inverting amplifier

+1. Use your test circuit from lab 4 to confirm that your op-amp is working.

 1. Find and measure resistors with the following values: $100\ \Omega$, $1\text{ k}\Omega$, $10\text{ k}\Omega$, and $100\text{ k}\Omega$.